Solirs/gettit/INSTALL.md

 ffmpeg https://ffmpeg.org/download.html

 GNU make https://www.gnu.org/software/make/ (Again don't bother it comes with most distros)

+You should use a release tarball if:

+- You want a quick and easy way to install gettit

+- There is no package for your distro

 Step 1, download the [latest](https://github.com/Solirs/Gedditsave/releases/tag/Release) release tarball.